wo-language/wo/justifications.md

 ### Map

 I think `map[key]value` is supposed to reflect the `func(input) val` pattern, as well as the `value = map[key]`, but there is nothing about the fundamental concept of maps that imply they should reflect the "return type afterwards" pattern.
 If anything, `map[key]` should not necessarily mean "get", it could have meant `contains` or `indexOf` as arrays do with `[index]`. `get(key K) V {}` will already represent the function format, since it is just a function.
 There aren't many other options besides `map[key, value]`.
-However, I think Go's is still better in practice.
+However, I think Go's default is the best in practice.

 I think this is too disruptive and unnecessary of a change as shown in the previous section, so I'll keep `map[key]value`

 ### Function

-The `func(P) R` syntax is fine at fixing C's spiriling function types, and, in the case of its instantiation, takes up a lot of space for minimal meaning when it's being used in function arguments.
+The `func(P) R` syntax is fine at fixing C's spiraling function types, and, in the case of its instantiation, takes up a lot of space for minimal meaning when it's being used in function arguments.

 People often cite `->`, but I looked at other styles later.
 There are way more variations than you'd expect, so don't spend too much time thinking about that.